Australia is implementing a ban on cosmetic testing on animals. The ban will be achieved by:

-No, cosmetics already existing on the market, and for which the safety is already established, are not affected by the ban.
-The ban will relate to new ingredients and products.
+No, cosmetics already existing on the market are not affected by the ban.
+The ban will relate to new chemical ingredients.

-Yes.
-Information must be provided that demonstrates the safety of a cosmetic ingredient.
-The legislation allows for a range of alternate data sources to be provided instead of animal test data.
+No. When information is required to support the introduction of a new cosmetic ingredient the legislation allows for a range of alternate data sources to be provided instead of animal test data.

 This can include recognised international alternatives to animal tests, for example, tests validated by the Organisation for Economic Co-operation and Development (OECD), computer based modelling and information from existing animal test data of a similar chemical.